plone/volto/docs/source/blocks/examples/customviewvariationsandschemaenhancer.md

         id: 'variation01', // this is the id of the variation
         title: 'Variation 01', // this is the title of the variation
         isDefault: true, // this signals if this is the default variation for this block
-        template: VariationView0501, // this is the component that will render the variation },
+        template: VariationView0601, // this is the component that will render the variation },
       {
         id: 'variation02',
         title: 'Variation 02',
         isDefault: false,
-        template: VariationView0502,
+        template: VariationView0602,
-      },
+        schemaEnhancer: schemaEnhancerBlock06Variation02, // this is the schema enhancer definition },
     ],
   };